ynagatomo/ARInsideISS/README.md

 - Xcode 13.2.1
 - Target: iOS / iPadOS 14.0+

 This is a minimal implementation of an AR iOS app that allows users to explore structures in a closed space.
-Pleaes add features like animations, sounds, interactions and more as you like.
+Please add features like animations, sounds, interactions, and more as you like.

 The ISS 3d data is provided by NASA.
 Thank you for sharing great resources.